disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 math: true
 ---

-{{% toc %}}

 > [!NOTE] Summary
 > This post provides a step-by-step guide on how to calculate CIE colors from UV-Vis spectra using Python.
 We'll look at the CIE colorimetry system and the underlying principles behind color perception.
 >
 > The core of the post focuses on practical implementation, guiding you through the Python code that performs the necessary calculations.
-If you're primarily interested in the coding aspect, you can skip directly to the [Python code section](#3-python-code).
+If you're primarily interested in the coding aspect, you can skip directly to the [Python code section](#python-code).

+{{% toc %}}

-## 1. What is color?
+## What is color?

 Color isn't just a thing; it's a _feeling_.
 It's how our brains interpret light, and it's pretty subjective.
 Think about it: the same light can look different to different people, even under the same conditions.
 From a pure physical and biological point of view, it is a phenomenon arising from the human eye's interpretation of light within the visible spectrum (380--780 nm).
 It's not a physical property of light itself, but a sensation created by the brain's processing of visual information.

 Factors like lighting conditions, color vision deficiencies, and individual variations can influence how we perceive color.
 This subjectivity makes traditional scientific measurements, like spectroscopy, insufficient for directly quantifying color perception, as they focus only on the physical properties of light without considering their corresponding perceptual aspects.

 **Psychophysics** bridges this gap by quantifying the relationship between physical stimuli and the sensations they generate.
 As a field, it is primarily concerned with how humans perceive and interpret sensory inputs like colors, sounds, and textures.
-Guy Brindley's work in 1970 was a significant contribution to this field.<sup>1,2</sup>
+Guy Brindley's work in 1970 was a significant contribution to this field.[^1] [^2]

 Brindley introduced the concept of observations to describe perceptual states during psychophysical tasks.
 He categorized observations into two types: